heatherlatin/Muster/README.md

 ![Image description](ScreenShots/16-Muster-Day-wEvent.png)

-Although there is still a lot of work needed to finish and polish this project, I am proud of where it as after only 10 days of development.
+Although there is still a lot of work needed to finish and polish this project, I am proud of where it is after only 10 days of development.